UCLA Offense - Example 2

 To start, 1 dribbles toward the right side wing and following that, 3 cuts to the left side low post block.
 Also, 2 cuts across to fill and replace at the right side slot area.

-UCLA Offense - Example 2 - STEP 3: <div>Next, 2 executes the UCLA cut towards the basket via the back screen of 5 and could receive the ball from 1 if that is open
+Basketball play ucla offense - example 2, step 3: <div>next, 2 executes the ucla cut towards the basket via the back screen of 5 and could receive the ball from 1 if that is open

 Next, 2 executes the UCLA cut towards the basket via the back screen of 5 and could receive the ball from 1 if that is open.
 If it is not open, then 2 could continue out towards the right side corner while 5 receives the ball from 1 instead.